gH7aerakaGpLTYrwVTa/Qubes-OS-101/README.md

 <br/>

-**PROTIP:** When updating your `sys-usb` qube to use a new template VM, this command will help you not lose USB peripheral access by properly restarting it.
-For example, run this command in `dom0` terminal to switch fedora-35 as the template VM:
+**PROTIP:** When updating your `sys-usb` qube to use a new template VM, the following command will help you not lose USB peripheral access by properly restarting it.
+For example, running this command in `dom0` terminal to switch `fedora-35` as the template VM:

 `qvm-shutdown --wait sys-usb; qvm-prefs sys-usb template fedora-35;qvm-start sys-usb`